 Tracy’s place in the history of modern hot air ballooning is atop the pedestal of its Founding Fathers.
 His creative mind demanded perfection and excellence, traits he attributed to his father’s example.
 His pioneering innovations were simple and elegant.
 His functionally safe designs are timeless hallmarks of his ingenuity and genius and are gold standards still incorporated in the balloons that are flown around the world today.

 An upcoming documentary, A Lighter Than Air Pioneer - The Tracy Barnes Documentary, produced by Sand Dollar Productions, will be released in the near future.
 It is the magical story of Tracy’s life and accomplishments.

 A celebration of life will be held at a date to be determined.

 In lieu of flowers, donations can be made in memory of Tracy Barnes to: The Gordon Hospice House in Statesville or The Balloon Museum, 195 Wilson Park Drive, Statesville, NC 28625; www.theballoonmuseum.org.

 Reavis Funeral Home of Statesville is honored to serve the family of Tracy Lay Barnes.
 Condolences may be posted online at www.reavisfhstatesville.com.

-To send flowers to Tracy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tracy Lay Barnes, please visit our floral store.